betherworld/chainge/README.md

 # Overview

-![1550128728832](assets/1550128728832.png)

-![1550128804700](assets/1550128804700.png)

 Environmental campaigns are most successful, if they are supported by local citizens.
 Chainge campaigns thus allocate only a certain part of the campaign's total budget to environmental preservation measures.
-The rest goes towards rewarding citizens for their participation and supporting local communal initiatives, if the previously defined impact goals are met.
-This is checked by sensors that constantly monitor different environmental factors and secured by modern blockchain technology.
+Remaining funds go towards rewarding citizens for their participation and supporting local communal initiatives, if the previously defined impact goals are met.
+This is secured by modern blockchain technology and checked by sensors that constantly monitor different environmental factors.
 Each campaign consists of three stages:

 Immediately after the smart contract is submitted to the blockchain, the donation period starts.
-Donors can read information about the campaign on its website and donate Ether to support the cause.
+Donors can read information about the campaign online and donate Ether to support the cause.
 After a certain period of time, the campaign is initiated.
 Citizens now have the opportunity to complete actions that are created by the campaign initiator.
-They then get rewarded with Ether and a special voting token.
-Sensors are monitoring all the changes of environmental factors and save those values in an immutable blockchain.
-At the end of a campaign, it is automatically checked, whether the impact goals were met.
+They then get rewarded with Ether and special voting tokens.
+Sensors are monitoring changes of environmental factors and save those values in an immutable blockchain.
+At the end of a campaign, it is automatically checked whether the impact goals were met.
 If that is not the case, the remaining funds are returned to the donors proportionally to their initial investment.
-However, if the community was able to improve the environmental factors, the voting phase starts: Active gatherer can allocate their voting tokens towards different community initiatives and the remaining funds are split among those projects in regards to the token distribution.
+However, if the community was able to achieve the goals of the campaign, the voting phase starts: Active gatherers can allocate their voting tokens towards different community initiatives and the remaining funds are split among those projects according to the token distribution.

-Terminologoy
+Terminology

 # Features

+The features of Chainge are listed in regards to the nodes of the WWF diagram shown below.
+As this project

+![1550128728832](assets/1550128728832.png)

+![1550128804700](assets/1550128804700.png)

 ## Donors

 - Information about a campaign and specific impact goals are displayed on the website.
 Those details are stored in a blockchain and it is hence impossible to change them retrospectively.

-- Donors can make an Ether donation to the Campaign, if they are convinced of the specific parameters and impact goals.
+- Donors can make an Ether donation to the campaign, if they are convinced of the specific parameters and impact goals.
 The funds are then stored in a decentralized smart contract and can therefore only be used for their intended purpose.
 This can easily be verified by donors as well as regulators - there is no need to trust a middleman.

 - A previously defined split of the donations is automatically sent to the initiator of the campaign.
 It is however not possible to claim any other donations.

 - In case the campaign goals are not met, the remaining funds are reimbursed automatically to the donors.
-This is a reassurance for them, but also an incentive for the citizens and the project initiator.
+This is a reassurance for them but also an incentive for the citizens and the project initiator to meet said goals.

 ### Further development

-- Donors could be allowed to explicitly state, how much of their money should go towards the environmental campaign and how much towards the community project.
+- Donors could be allowed to explicitly state how much of their money should go towards the environmental campaign and how much towards the community project.

 - With the data gathered during a campaign, it is possible to automatically generate regular updates for donors.